-(2) Verbal Numeral: thir ty five

-Arabic Numeral: 3 10 5

-Compositional Rule: unit * decade + unit

-As a second test of whether children have acquired a productive rule for generating numbers, we used the Next Number task, in which children were told a number (e.g., “fifty-seven”) and asked to generate the next number in the count sequence (i.e., “What comes next?”).
-We reasoned that children who understand the decade structure of counting should not represent the count list as a single memorized string, and therefore should be able to generate the next number for any decade - i.e., they should exhibit knowledge of how the verbal count list implements the successor function.
+Second, as an alternative test of whether children have acquired a productive rule for generating numbers, we used the Next Number task, in which children were told a number (e.g., “fifty-seven”) and asked to generate the next number in the count sequence (i.e., “What comes next?”).
+We reasoned that children who understand the decade structure of counting should not merely represent the count list as a single memorized string, but should be able to generate the next number for any decade - i.e., they should exhibit knowledge of how the verbal count list implements the successor function.
 Based on this, we reasoned that productive knowledge of counting as measured by the Highest Count task should be correlated with performance on the Next Number task.

-Finally, to explore the second goal of this study, using these two tests of counting productivity we asked whether any of them predicted children’s intuitions about infinity in a qualitative Infinity Interview.
+Finally, to explore the second goal of this study, we asked whether either of these two tests of counting productivity predicted children’s intuitions about infinity in a qualitative Infinity Interview.
+It is important to ask children questions that are not tied to specific numbers, because a child might be able to label the next number for a finite list of words, but not know the successor function - i.e., that every number has a successor.
 In particular, we tested how our counting measures were related to children’s belief that it’s always possible to add 1 (i.e., successor function knowledge), and that numbers never end.
+Multiple past studies have reported ceiling performance on this task by age 6-7 years (Cheung et al, 2017; Evans, 1983; Hartnett & Gelman, 1998); thus, by studying younger children (ages 4 and 5) we investigated what factors contribute to variability in the acquisition of infinity knowledge.

 2. Method